LattePandaTeam/Docs/content/sigma_edition/Display_Connection.md

 	2. Connect the USB Type C HUB to the USB Type C port of your LattePanda.
 	3. Locate the display cable that you want to use (DP / DVI / VGA).
 	4. Connect the display cable to the USB Type C HUB.
-	5. Connect the other end of the display cable to your TV or monitor.
+	5. Connect the other end of the display cable to your TV or monitor. <br>

 - If your display device has a USB Type C port, you can directly connect your LattePanda using a USB Type C cable.
 Follow these steps:
   1. Locate the USB Type C port on your LattePanda.